Private holiday rentals in Amsterdam

 Renting one’s home as a holiday let is only allowed if a set of guidelines applies.
 For example, only the principal occupier is permitted to rent out a property, and holiday rental must only happen occasionally – people can’t rent out their home on a permanent, commercial basis.
-The guidelines are in place to ensure that holiday lets are conducted safely, honestly and without causing problems for neighbours and other residents.
+The guidelines are in place to ensure that holiday rentals are conducted safely, honestly and without causing problems for neighbours and other residents.
 People renting out their home but failing to adhere to the regulations risk being fined, having to pay back outstanding tourist tax or even having to vacate their home.

 Regulations for private holiday lets